As a rule, I tend to stay away from food that has to be served hot. I don't want to be bothered with cooking in the middle of my party.

 I have put together a few Tex-Mex influenced items that are sure to blow away your guests, and are really easy to make.
 The Ultimate Black Bean Dip takes a few minutes to make in a food processor, and gives an unexpected taste to your veggies and chips.
 Texas Shrimp Roll-Ups use cooked salad shrimp, store-bought flour tortillas and a few off-the-shelf ingredients to make a colorful and tasty presentation.
 Enchilada Puffs are a great way to have the taste of enchiladas as finger food with a twist.

-As a rule, I tend to stay away from food that has to be served hot.
-I don't want to be bothered with cooking in the middle of my party.
 You don't have to stay up cooking for days before your party to have a good spread.
 Keep it simple, and concentrate on a little variety with a few comfort foods, and you should be fine.
 Most of all, enjoy your party!
 Save the complicated cooking for the dinner parties.

 Mix in the cooked shrimp and pico de gallo.
 Pico de gallo is simply diced ripe tomatoes, sweet red onions, fresh jalapeno peppers, chopped cilantro and a little bit of lime juice to make a "chutney" type salsa.
 Spread the mixture evenly on the flour tortillas and roll them up tightly.
 Wrap the roll-ups and chill overnight.
 When it's party time, slice into half-inch thick slices and arrange fanned out on a platter lined with shredded cabbage or leaf lettuce.